Rain-World-Modding/RegionKit/docs/GateCustomization.md

 </details>

 ### ElectricGateData
 This Placed Object holds data that is only used for electric gates.
+The position of this placed object controls the location of the battery.

 <details>
 <summary>Parameters</summary>